Job search in Austria

 - not be older than one year.

-- be sent in the required size, namely 3.5 x 4.5 cm (passport photo format).
+- be sent in the required size, namely 3.5 x 4.5 cm (passport photo size).

 The job interview

 In addition to coming on time, applicants invited to a job interview should exude self-confidence and be polite.
-The applicant should wear clothing which suits the desired job in order to leave the impression of being a pleasant, confident and professional person.
+The applicant should wear clothing which suits the desired job in order to give the impression of being a pleasant and confident person.
 Naturally, the applicant should feel good in these garments, and the outfit should be something which she or he also wears in real life.
 In order to avoid being nervous, it is helpful to develop responses in advance to as many potential questions as possible and thus to be mentally prepared for the job interview.

 There are questions which are considered to be impermissible in a job interview.
 Questions on a person’s religious beliefs, ideology, sexual orientation, family planning, health, criminal record, debts or personal financial situation as well as membership in any trade unions, political parties or clubs do not have to be answered (or incorrect responses may be given).